AdobeDocs/experience-manager-cloud-service.en/help/forms/reusing-adaptive-forms.md

 ---
-title: Reuse metadata properties of an Adaptive Form
+title: How to reuse metadata properties of an Adaptive Form?
-seo-title: Reuse metadata properties of an Adaptive Form
-description: You can reuse an existing Adaptive Form to create new Adaptive Forms.
+description: Using metadata reuse an existing Adaptive Form to create new Adaptive Forms.
 seo-description: You can reuse an existing Adaptive Form to create new Adaptive Forms.
 exl-id: fb8cf3a9-fd19-46bf-b40e-2af76ca68b9f
 ---